aardappel/lobster/docs/source/implementation.md

 -   Generate your own signing key with `keytool`, and substitute the `-k -K -P` parameters above.
-Make sure to also delete any old debug copy of the app from your device, or you’ll get a signture mismatch error.
+Make sure to also delete any old debug copy of the app from your device, or you’ll get a signature mismatch error.

 -   Change LobsterApp to something else in `res/values/strings.xml`.